top of page

 And the shah’s authoritarian measures created enemies beyond the clerics.
 The Washington Post writes:

 With all other forms of opposition cut off, the mosque became the focal point where a wide variety of dissident elements could coordinate their attacks on the shah…Students opposed to the repression and leftists wanting major changes in economic orientation all grouped under the umbrella of the conservative church, the one organization the shah has been unable to subdue.
+On their own, none of the other dissident organizations could cause the government much trouble.
+Only the mosque, with its traditional hold on the masses, could do so.

 All of this comes up during Siena’s argument with Reza at Lilith’s country house.
 I love that scene and must have rewritten it five times to get it just right!